Keto Shimizu: Life and career

-Shimizu is an fan of Batman, and attributes comic book and television writer Paul Dini as being a notable favorite interpreter.
+Shimizu is a fan of Batman, and attributes comic book and television writer Paul Dini as being a notable favorite interpreter.
 She also counts John Ostrander, Alan Moore, Kurt Busiek, Frank Miller, and Chris Claremont as influences in her writing.

 Her first foray into film was with the western short Razor Man, which she wrote and directed, in 2006.
 The film depicts a lone gunslinger's quest for vengeance in rural 1891 Colorado.
 In 2007, she directed and wrote a second short film entitled Threads.

 She has worked a vast array of positions in her career including post-production assistant (The Spirit, Tron: Legacy), visual effects editorial coordinator (Clash of the Titans), cinematographer (short film The Storm), and camera operator/first assistant to camera (web series Downers Grove).

 She worked as a staff writer on the short-lived NBC series The Cape.